-Ashley Taylor is a second-year doctoral student in the Counseling Psychology program.
+Ashley Taylor was a second-year doctoral student in the Health Psychology track of the Counseling Psychology program at the University of Houston.
 She aspires to create and foster early intervention and wellness programs aimed at addressing risk factors that are associated with obesity-related cancer and reducing cancer-related health disparities, particularly within African American and Hispanic populations.
 She also enjoys spending time with her family, long outdoor runs, and reading.

-Shreya Desai is a senior, double majoring in Psychology and Biology.
+Shreya Desai was a senior, double majoring in Psychology and Biology.
 Her history of volunteering with a non-profit has driven her to seek a career as a health professional.
 She hopes to work with underserved populations and to conduct research examining social disparities.
 She is passionate about soccer and loves to travel in her spare time.

-Sean Reuven is a senior, majoring in Public Health (English minor).
+Sean Reuven was a senior, majoring in Public Health (English minor).
 He is driven to become a medical doctor, specifically addressing cancer disparities in African American men and women through achieving equitable breast, lung, and prostate cancer screenings.
 He enjoys playing and watching basketball and writing poetry and fiction in his spare time.

-Sara Flores is a senior, majoring in Health with a minor in Human Development & Family Studies.
+Sara Flores was a senior, majoring in Health with a minor in Human Development & Family Studies.
 She aspires to become a Public Health professional.
 Her experiences as a Latina raised in rural South Texas have greatly influenced her dedication to health equity.
 Through her work, she seeks to advocate for under-represented communities and to address the social determinants correlated with health inequities so that good health may be attainable for all.
 In her spare time, Sara enjoys to make and admire art, go to concerts, and explore the city.